 What Is a Morning Star Pattern?

 The morning star candlestick pattern is a candlestick pattern that contains three candlesticks.
-It indicates that a strong bullish move might occur soon.
+It indicates that a robust bullish move might occur soon.

 This chart pattern is formed when a bearish candle (black or red) is followed by a candlestick with a small body which is then preceded by a large bullish candlestick (white or green).